 The grapes for Trois Hectares blanc come from a three hectare block (seven acres or so) of old vines.
 The wine is a blend of 80% Sémillon and 20% Sauvignon Blanc, although this is a rough figure because it’s what we euphemistically call a ’field blend’: when the vines were planted in 1947, there wasn’t quite the precision about what went into the ground as there is nowadays.
 Most vines are Sémillon but about a fifth are Sauvignon Blanc (and a handful of unidentifiable, random old things, truth be told).
 The wine comes from this parcel uniquely, and a small percentage is fermented in oak barrels with the majority in stainless steel.
 The result is a dry, gently fruity and aromatic white wine.

 We’ve been drinking rather a lot of the 2015 vintage of late.
-It’s our favourite Trois Hectares Blanc and it’s delicious now, either on its own or served with good food (contrary to what we wrote for the back label earlier in the year).
+It’s our favourite Trois Hectares Blanc and it’s delicious now, either on its own or served with good food.

 - Expert opinion